TechG3n/aconf/README.md

 Don't worry if the job is reporting a failure, it's only because it includes a reboot and is taking too much time, but it does run successfully.

-***IMPORTANT NOTE : The directory set in this job needs to be public.
-There is no security on it at the moment, so please be cautious to keep this URL private as it will contain important informations about your RDM and Atlas accounts***
+***OPTIONAL BUT HIGHLY RECOMMANDED :***
+The Job allows you to add an `authUser` and `authPass`.
+Those user and passwords will be used if basic auth has been enabled on your directory.
+Please remember this directory contains important information such as your Atlas token or RDM auth.
+Refer to this documentation on how to enable basic auth for nginx : https://ubiq.co/tech-blog/how-to-password-protect-directory-in-nginx/

-This directory should contain the following files :
+The directory should contain the following files :

 - The APK of the latest version of Atlas
 - The APK of the 32bits version of PoGo matching your version of Atlas